 NEW DATE!
 June 23, 2021 12-1PM EST

-This session will feature Dr. Melissa McCradden, bioethicist with the Department of Bioethics at the Hospital for Sick Children with expertise in AI in Healthcare, Dr. Carolyn Steele-Gray, scientist at Bridgepoint Collaboratory Research and Innovation at the Lunenfeld-Tanenbaum Research Institute and AMS Healthcare Fellow in Compassion and AI and Digital Health, and Dr. Azza Eissa, a family physician and researcher focused on equity and improving care for historically disadvantaged populations.
+This session will feature Dr. Melissa McCradden, bioethicist with the Department of Bioethics at the Hospital for Sick Children with expertise in AI in Healthcare, Dr. Carolyn Steele-Gray, scientist at Bridgepoint Collaboratory Research and Innovation at the Lunenfeld-Tanenbaum Research Institute and AMS Healthcare Fellow in Compassion and AI and Digital Health, and Dr. Azza Eissa, a family medicine clinician scholar at the University of Toronto Department of Family and Community Medicine focused on equity and improving care for historically disadvantaged populations.

 In this final webinar session of our series, we will: